 The maximum working time shall expand on a yearly level to approximately 2300 hours from the current 2250.
 Furthermore, waiting time shall be calculated as working time according to the New Act.

 The New Act limits the amount of subsequent night shifts to five.
 Previously the limit was seven.
-However, as the use of night shifts expands to new areas i.e. retail sector the limitation certainly limits individual maximum night shift amounts but in general the use of night shifts will expand rapidly in Finland in the years to come.
+However, as the use of night shifts expands to new areas i.e. retail sector the limitation certainly limits individual maximum night shift amounts.
+However, in general the use of night shifts will expand rapidly in Finland in the years to come.
 Night shift begins at 23 and ends at 6.

 LKOS Law Office’s lawyers are available to assist and to clarify any questions you may have regarding the above or your current business law issues.
 Please feel free to contact Specialist Partner Oscari Seppälä in respect to labour law questions.